MODIGLIANI 'S ARM

 and premiered by South Coast Symphony on

 Humor — there is a good bit of THAT here.
 MUSICAL humor, that is.

 Modigliani‘s arm is a quirky piece of orchestral tapestry.

-It has some odd things, for example the Copelandesque horse hooves clip-clopping through the Appalachians about six minutes in.
+It has some odd things, for example the Copeland-esque horse hooves clip-clopping through the Appalachians (approx 06:00).

-Then there is that dreamy sequence about a minute in, which actually is pulled from an earlier fragment entitled "Flowers and Stones".
+Then there is that dreamy sequence about a minute in (which actually is pulled from my 1985 student orchestral essay, "Flowers and Stones")

 It's hard to dislike a piece whose composer modestly admits, "I honestly wasn't sure if the beautiful harmonies, ravishing melodies or exciting rhythms would be enough to hold the listener’s attention."

-Built around the repetition by woodwinds and brass of a simple cartoonish motif, the “Arm” proceeds like a drunken sailor (painter?) stumbling clownishly down a fiendishly looping street, relieved only now and then by a sweetly lilting memory sounded on the strings.
+Built around the repetition by woodwinds and brass of a simple cartoonish motif, the “Arm” (the nickname given by the orchestra and conductor while rehearsing the piece for its premiere performance) proceeds like a drunken sailor (painter?) stumbling clownishly down a fiendishly looping street, relieved only now and then by a sweetly lilting memory sounded on the strings.
 Call it weirdly memorable.